Ensteammixsources

 - Select “Yes” or “No” from the dropdown menu.

 - Answer “Yes” if: The Diesel used within your facility is a mixture of both Biodiesel and Diesel.
-If you answer “Yes”, then you will be prompted to enter the percentage of Biodiesel within your diesel source.

 - Answer “No” if: The Diesel used within your facility is not a mixture of both Biodiesel and Diesel.